Muts256/Detection-ELK/README.md

 ### Detection-ELK

 #### Introduction
-The ELK stack—Elasticsearch, Logstash, and Kibana—is a widely used solution for collecting, processing, and analyzing log data in real time.
+The ELK stack, Elasticsearch, Logstash, and Kibana, is a widely used solution for collecting, processing, and analyzing log data in real time.
 It enables security teams to centralize logs from multiple systems and quickly identify suspicious activity.

 In this project, simulated SSH brute-force attacks are launched from an attacker machine against both Linux and Windows targets.
 The resulting logs are collected and processed through the ELK stack, allowing detection of unauthorized access attempts.